EndPointCorp/end-point-blog/2023/01/developing-rails-apps-in-a-dev-container-with-vs-code.md

 - rails
 - docker
 - vscode
+- containers
 ---

 ![Icicles hang down from the opening of a cave, amid water falling into a pool lined with thick ice.
 Light from the cave's opening illuminates the bottom corner of the image, opposite the icicles.](/blog/2023/01/developing-rails-apps-in-a-dev-container-with-vs-code/icy-cave.webp)

 <!-- Photo by Seth Jensen -->

-One of the great gifts from the advent of [Docker](https://www.docker.com/) and [containers](https://www.docker.com/resources/what-container/) is the ability to get a competent development environment up and running very quickly.
+One of the great gifts from the advent of [Docker](https://www.docker.com/) and [containers](https://www.docker.com/resources/what-container/) is the ability to get a good development environment up and running very quickly.
 Regardless of programming language or tech stack, there is probably an image in [DockerHub](https://hub.docker.com/) or elsewhere that you can use to set up a container for development, either verbatim or as a basis for more complex setups.

 Moreover, even if your development environment is complex, once you have containerized it, it's easy to replicate for new team members.

 [VS Code](https://code.visualstudio.com/), one of the most popular editors/IDEs today, with help from the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, makes the task of setting up a container for software development easier than ever.